JoshuaFogelson/GRAPHICS_2D_WORLD/README.md

 When you've gotten them right, there should be a simple display with several moving and rotating shapes visible.

-Then, explore the contents of the project, and modify `demo.js` by adding at least object to the scene.
+Then, explore the contents of the project, and modify `demo.js` by adding at least one object to the scene.
 Your object(s) should:

 * always be moving, or intermittently moving; it should never stay still indefinitely.
 * always be visible, or only intermittently invisible; it should never leave view or become otherwise not visible indefinitely.